bordia98/Blinking-Keyboard/README.md

 # Blinking-Keyboard
 Human Computer Interaction subject Project

 Designing a keyboard for differently abled people.
-Targeting to cover English Alphabates and mostly used characters in max 6 blinks.
+Targeting to cover English Alphabates and most used characters in at max 6 blinks.

 Higly Experimental